raoulx24/valkey-operator/docs/valkey-cluster-requirements.md

 ## `csi secrets` vs `secret` Considerations

-A `secret` can be consumed and loaded by the operator, while `csi secrtes` can only be mounted in a pod.
+A `secret` can be consumed and loaded by the **operator**, while `csi secrtes` can only be mounted in a pod.
 Because of this, and because it is desired to have a common approach for both worlds, the **operator** will not manage external provided secrets (by both means).

 The only secrets creted by it are intermediate and client/server certificates used internally by mTLS.
 Main two reasons:
 -  it is extremely complicated for an external party to generate all needed certificates, with proper SPIFFE-style SANs for authorization
 - it is imperative that the communication between **operator** and **sidecars** is not hampered by some misconfigured certificates

-The only exception is when the cluster is created directly unbound
+The only exception is when the cluster is created directly unbound, when there is no mTLS, so no need for related certificates.

 ## TLS